-I’m Paula Santolaya, reporting live for SANTOLIVE from my virtual reality.
+I’m Paula Santolaya, reporting live for SANTOLIVE in my virtual reality.
 Have comments, questions, suggestions, or tips?
-Just post those below or email me at firstname.lastname@example.org.
+Just post those below or email me at email@example.com.
 Tell your friends to follow me to receive the updates at www.santolive.com!

 Maybe some remember Worlds.com, a video game created in the nineties that allowed users to create virtual lives.
 At that time, it was a great novelty and became the leader of the games because it allowed to create 3D spaces with personalized rooms and online chat.
 With the passage of time, the game was practically abandoned and supplanted by other more successful versions such as Second Life, but it is still active and keeps a small community that refuses to leave it.